PaulElisha/Airdrop-Distribution-w-MerkleTress-EIP-712/README.md

 );
 ```

 This means that contracts can know whether the signature was created specifically for themselves or not.
+That is, the domain separator makes the application context unique, it's like how a chain-id differentiates between chains.

 Before the EIP712 standard, we had the EIP191 standard used to facilitate already made signatures or sponsored transactions - that is, you can sign a message and approve someone to send the transaction using their gas fees.